 Myth 3: A loose fit is

-Loose fitting shorts are best for interval walking and cycling (though if you’re bored with the look, consider one of the cute skorts now on the market).
-But for weight training, yoga, or crunches, lose the shorts and wear semi-fitted capri pants or yoga pants.
+The answer is, it depend.
+Loose fitting shorts are best for interval walking and casual cycling (though if you’re bored with the look, consider one of the cute skorts now on the market).
+But for weight training or yoga, lose the shorts and wear semi-fitted capri pants or yoga pants.
 Be sure to avoid outfits that have drawstrings (they tend to get caught in weight stacks), boot-cut pants, or flare-leg pants (they can get caught in various machines at the gym) and any clothing that has flowing material.

 Myth 4: Tee shirts are